Key takeaways:

 Not enough B12 or methyl folate?

 MTR won’t convert as much homocysteine to methionine, leading to a buildup of homocysteine and limiting methionine.
-Too much homocysteine is strongly associated with an increase in the risk of heart disease.[ref]
+Too much homocysteine is strongly associated with an increased risk of heart disease.[ref]

 Methotrexate, a chemotherapy drug, works by inhibiting the production of methyl folate, thus limiting methionine and DNA synthesis for cell growth.